Optimal Auctions through Deep Learning: Advances in Differentiable Economics: Introduction

-A recent, concurrent line of work started to bring in tools from machine learning and computational learning theory to design auctions from samples of bidder valuations. { Much of the effort here has focused on analyzing the \emph{sample complexity} of designing revenue-maximizing auctions \citep[e.g.,][]{ColeR14,MohriM14}.
-A handful of works has leveraged machine learning to optimize different aspects of mechanisms \citep[e.g.,][]{Lahaie11,DuettingFJLLP12, Narasimhan_ijcai16}, but none of these offers the generality and flexibility of our approach.
-There have also been computational approaches to auction design, under the agenda of \textit{automated mechanism design} \citep{ConitzerS02,ConitzerS04a,SandholmL15}, but these are limited to specialized classes of auctions known to be incentive compatible.}
+A recent line of work has started to bring in tools from machine learning and computational learning theory to design auctions from samples of bidder valuations.
+Much of the effort has focused on analyzing the \emph{sample complexity} of designing revenue-maximizing auctions~\citep{ColeR14,MohriM14,HuangMR15,MorgensternR15,GonczarowskiN17,MorgensternR16,Syrgkanis17,GonczarowskiW18,BalcanSV16}.
+A handful of works has leveraged machine learning pipelines to optimize different aspects of mechanisms \citep{Lahaie11,DuettingFJLLP12, Narasimhan_ijcai16}, but none of these provides the generality and flexibility of our approach.
+There have also been other computational approaches to auction design, under the research program of \textit{automated mechanism design} \citep{ConitzerS02,ConitzerS04a,SandholmL15} (to which the present paper contributes), but where scalable, they are limited to specialized classes of auctions that are already known to be incentive compatible.